 Portfolio/CV/Resume: (5%) As seniors about to graduate, students in this course will also be preparing themselves for the job market.
 To that end, students will prepare a portfolio/CV/resumé that outlines the knowledge, skills, and abilities that make them attractive job candidates.
 The first portion will consist of the CV/resumé, and the second portion will be a writing sample, along with any other materials that may help showcase pertinent talents and successes.
 For example, those planning to teach should prepare a teaching philosophy.
 Others with an eye on graduate school should write a personal statement.
 The vita will be posted on the Longwood Career Center web site.

 Oral Presentations: (15%) One of the skills to continue perfecting for success beyond Longwood is that of making oral presentations.
-Thus, students will give two shorter, informal presentations and one formal presentation.
-The first will present a student's research question and sources to all of us.
-The second will be an update of how the paper and research are progressing.
-More details will be forthcoming on the final, formal presentation, but here the student will showcase their senior thesis via its argument and the gathered evidence. .
+Thus, students will give one shorter, informal presentation and two formal presentations.
+The first will present a student's research question and sources to all of us, inviting both critique and helpful suggestions for ongoing research..
+More details will be forthcoming in Canvas on the final, formal presentation in class, but here the student will showcase their senior thesis via its argument and the gathered evidence.
+Starting in 2017, seniors will also present (via a poster presentation) in Longwood's campus-wide Research and Assessment Day.

-Senior Thesis / Research Paper: (30% ) Finally, the fun part of the course.
+Senior Thesis / Research Paper: (40% ) Finally, the fun part of the course.
 You get to explore any topic of your choice (provided I have approved it, of course).
-This paper must be 11-16 pages in length, double-spaced, show original scholarship in both primary and secondary material, and follow the style of citation in Turabian's manual.
-Further specifics and mechanics will be available via Blackboard.
-There are a number of deadlines built into the syllabus that you will want to adhere to.
+This paper must be 12-16 pages in length, double-spaced, show original scholarship in both primary and secondary material, and follow the style of citation in Turabian's manual.
+Further specifics and mechanics will be available via Canvas.
+There are a number of preparatory assignments built into the syllabus that you will want to adhere to.
 Missing them will affect both this grade and the participation grade.
+These preliminary deadlines culminate in the First Draft, which will itself count for 15% of the course grade (5% goes to the earlier tasks).

 Where there are readings assigned, you are expected to come to class with them already read, prepared to discuss them.